-African Kuda techprenuer Musasiwa said the new sanctions

-policy is good for the country more so on the economic front.
+African Kuda techprenuer Musasiwa said the new sanctions By Prince Kurupati policy is good for the country more so on the economic front.
 He said owing to the previous sanctions' regime, Zimbabwean entrepreneurs found it difficult to do business online especially when it came to processing financial transactions as most payment gateways such as PayPal were prohibited from accepting and processing transactions from Zimbabwe.
-However, measures will come in handy for the ordinary folks who for the past 21 years felt the heat owing to the sanctions.
+However, the new measures will come in handy for the ordinary folks who for the past 21 years felt the heat owing to the sanctions.